 Closing the Gaps: Cannabis Research Funded Projects

-The Canadian Centre for Substance Use and Addiction (CCSA) is funding 19 research projects on subjects ranging from cannabis legalization and mental health to a comparison of legal versus illicit cannabis sales.
+The Canadian Centre for Substance Use and Addiction (CCSA) funded 19 cannabis research projects on subjects ranging from cannabis legalization and mental health to a comparison of legal versus illicit cannabis sales.

-With Health Canada’s support, each project will receive funding of up to $100,000 over two years.
-The Mental Health Commission of Canada is contributing $100,000 to support awarded projects with a mental health focus for a combined research investment of $1.8 million.
+With Health Canada’s support, each project received funding of up to $100,000 over two years.
+The Mental Health Commission of Canada contributed an additional $100,000 to support awarded projects with a mental health focus for a combined research investment of $1.8 million.

 Project Summaries